 The History and Significance

-Established in 1661, the Staatsbibliothek is one of the oldest libraries in Germany.
-Originally founded as the “Kurfürstliche Bibliothek zu Berlin,” it served as the personal library of the Electors of Brandenburg.
-Over time, the library expanded and played a crucial role in preserving and promoting knowledge.
+The Staatsbibliothek was founded in 1661; therefore, it is among the oldest libraries in Germany.
+Known earlier as the “Kurfürstliche Bibliothek zu Berlin,” it was established as the first library of the Electors of Brandenburg.
+From door-step library the library grew into a complete institution that was to serve the test of time in the preservation and dissemination of knowledge.

 The Architectural Marvel